akoksal/akoksal.github.io/_posts/2020-04-11-train-bert-for-turkish-sentiment-analysis.md

 > Scores

 ##### 5.2 Netflix
-Our second suspect is Netflix.
-I have seen tweets about Netflix lately in my timeline.
-Netflix released a new Turkish series with LGBT content.
-There were protests in Twitter about it.
-Let's see the effect.
+Lately, there was a big discussion about Netflix in Twitter after their new Turkish series with LGBT content.

 ![](https://live.staticflickr.com/65535/49770815696_93f5fdd09a_n.jpg)

 > Tweet

-The effect is clearly visible in here too.
+The drop in sentiment is clearly visible in here too.

 ![](https://live.staticflickr.com/65535/49770815741_01cebfba13_z.jpg)